jasonsutherland/c4-bootstrap-nginx-php/README.md

 #c4-bootstrap-php

 A simple way to deploy a NGINX + PHP5-FPM environment to replicate a channel4.com microsite, for testing your deploys.
+Built on c4-bootstrap lightweight systems management tool.

 ##HOWTO c4-bootstrap